 Three words: Organizational change management.
 That’s the only way to successfully change your people, processes and technology.
 You may have heard it called people enablement, workforce transition or business process implementation, but the most accurate term is organizational change management, as it encompasses everything from communications to training.

-Here’s a high-level overview of an effective change management methodology:
+Considering the importance of change mangement, we’d like to provide a high-level overview of an effective change management methodology:

-1. Prepare for Change – You should perform a risk analysis and assess your organizational readiness.
+You should perform a risk analysis and assess your organizational readiness.
 This involves identifying the characteristics of change as well as organizational attributes, such as culture and leadership style.
 These assessments set the stage for developing a change management strategy roadmap, which includes a proposed change management team as well as a sponsorship model.

 Executive sponsorship is key for project success.
 Executive sponsors should secure resources for the project team, encourage manager buy-in and educate employees about upcoming changes.

-2. Manage Change – Following your change management roadmap, you can develop a communications plan, resistance management plan and training plan.
+Following your change management roadmap, you can develop a communications plan, resistance management plan and training plan.
 A communications plan involves a stakeholder assessment and an outline of key messages.
 When developing a training plan, you should conduct a needs assessment and gap analysis, then document your business requirements.

 Employees and executives have different perspectives on change.
 While the executive might see process efficiency and cost savings, the employee sees new required skills, changes to their work environment and a possible loss of status.
 That’s why you need a change management methodology that addresses communication, resistance management and training.

-3. Reinforce Change – You should gather feedback from employees to assess the results of change management activities.
+You should gather feedback from employees to assess the results of change management activities.
 Identifying root causes and pockets of resistance will help you implement corrective action.
 If some of your changes are successful, you should celebrate these to ensure continued success.